Office of Admissions

 Declaration of Financial Resources statement

-Submit two official transcripts from all colleges/universities attended.
+Submit two official transcripts from all previous colleges or universities.
 Original transcripts are required even if the courses from one school appear on the transcript of another.
 Transcripts must be in a sealed envelope from each college or universitiy attended.